Maccam91/CAPSTONE/README.md

 ## User Stories
 - As a player I would like an app where I can create my own homebrew content
 - As a player I would like to be able to view other user's homebrew content
-- As a player I would the ability to download my homebrew content
+- As a player I would like the ability to download/export my homebrew content

 ### Models
 - User Model